tdevwk/t2gt-chicago-22/README.md

 # What we learned

-We broadened our knowledge in new technologies and tech fields, namely cryptocurrency and data.
+We broadened our knowledge in new technologies and tech fields.
 Since this was the first time creating a project with React and Azure Cosmos, we also learned how to create tools in a new tech stack.
 From this experience, we have an increased interest in further exploring the technology we've learned about and utilized.

 # What's next for MoneyBean